 People feel awkward.
 Uncomfortable talking about their brain being sick.
 People don’t want to hear about it.
 It’s easier to joke about killing themselves than to say “hey I’ve been feeling really hopeless lately and I was thinking about ending my life”

 So if you’re dealing with mental illness, don’t know how to ask for help, who to ask, have family and friends that are sportive I have bad and good news for you.

 Let’s talk bout it.
-If you have similar story as mine please share it with the rest of us in the comments, I’m sure psychiatric therapy looks different in some other countries and I’m sure people would like to hear what to expect from psychiatric visit.
+If you have a similar story as mine please share it with the rest of us in the comments.
+I’m sure psychiatric therapy looks different in some other countries and I’m sure people would like to hear what to expect from a psychiatric visits.